 The good news is that ‘criminal damage to vehicle’ crimes, the category that vandalism sits in, are at a 37-year low, with just 693 instances recorded between April 2017 and March 2018, according to ONS figures.

-However, police data has revealed that the cars of more than three million motorists were criminally damaged last year, costing them £1.9 billion in total.
+However, police data has revealed that the cars of more than three million motorists were criminally damaged in 2018, costing them £1.9 billion in total.

 So it’s still a good idea to take steps to prevent your car being vandalised – especially as many of these steps also help protect your car from theft, too.